aditya-2k23/backend-course/advanced-project/README.md

 - The `user.create` method is only called if no existing user is found.

 With this, you should be able to register a new user without any errors.
 You can now test the application by registering a new user and creating a new todo.

+## Conclusion

+### In this project, we learned:

+- How to create a full-stack TODO application using `express`, `prisma`, `jwt`, `bcrypt`, `postgresql`, and `docker`.
+- Using Prisma to define the database schema.
+- Using Prisma to create, read, update, and delete data from the database.
+- Building and running the application as a container using Docker.
+- Using Docker Compose to define the services that will be used to run the application.
+- Generating a Prisma config file.
+- Running Prisma migrations to create the database schema and tables.
+- Building the application with Docker.
+- Running the application with Docker.
+- Starting the application and the database with Docker Compose.
+- Running the application on a local machine using Docker Desktop.

+#### This project is a great way to learn how to build a full-stack application using modern technologies and tools.
+You can use this project as a starting point to build more complex applications and learn more about full-stack development.

+---

+This is the end of the project.
+If you have any queries or suggestions, feel free to reach out to me on [Twitter](https://twitter.com/Tema_roon), [LinkedIn](https://www.linkedin.com/in/aditya-2k23/), or in here [GitHub](https://www.github.com/aditya-2k23).